-ITV news last night aired an insightful report on the Democratic Republic of Congo’s (DRC) fight to contain the country's worst ever Ebola outbreak.
-The current outbreak in eastern DRC is the largest known in the country’s history, and control …
+ITV News last night aired an insightful report on the Democratic Republic of Congo’s fight to contain the country's worst ever Ebola outbreak.
+UK aid is on the ground, playing a crucial role in responding to the outbreak.

 The front page of today’s Daily Express reports the UK is giving £98 million in aid to India.
 Since 2015, DFID has not given traditional aid to India, instead providing world-leading expertise and private investments which boost prosperity, create jobs and open up markets for UK businesses, while generating a return for the UK at the same time.
 This is firmly in our interests.